glFusion/evlist/README.md

 CONFIGURATION SETTINGS

 Allow anonymous users to view events?
     Set this to TRUE to allow non-logged in users to view events.
 Set to FALSE to require that users log in to see events.

-Allow anonymous submissions?

-    Set to TRUE to allow non-logged-in users to submit events.
-All events from non-logged-in users will go into the submission queue.
-    Set to FALSE to disable non-logged-in users submitting events.

 Allow logged in user submissions?
     Set to TRUE to allow normal, logged-in users to submit events.
 All events from logged-in users will go into the submission queue.
     Set to FALSE to disable event submission for logged-in users.

 Allow HTML when posting?
     Set to TRUE to allow HTML use in the event description and the event summaries.
 ALL HTML will be filtered through the glFusion HTML filtering engine.
 Set to FALSE to disable the use of HTML.

 Enable Categories
     Set to TRUE to enable category support.

 Reminder Speedlimit
     How often, in seconds, you can select to be reminded of an event.

 Posting Speedlimit
     How often, in seconds, you can post a new event.

+Enable email reminders?
+    Select whether email event reminders will be enabled globall.
+    Reminders can still be disabled for a given event.

+Number of days prior to an event to allow reminders
+    Enter the minimum number of days before an event for someone to enter their email address for a reminder.
+Default = 1.

 GUI SETTINGS

 Enable the menu item
     Set this to TRUE to enable a link for evList to be placed in the User Menu.
     See User menu link option for more options.

 User menu link option

-    Select if the User Menu link is; Add Event or List Events
+    Select if the User Menu link is "Add Event" or "List Events"

-Week begins on...

-	Select which day the week should begin, Sunday or Monday.

-Date Format

-	Select the date format to display dates in evList.

-Time Format

-	Select the time format to display times in evList.

 An event ceases to be upcoming...
 	Select when an event falls off the 'Upcoming' list:
   - as soon as the start date has passed, i.e. the next day
   - as soon as the start time has passed